secretsauceai/wakeword-data-collector/README.md

 pip install -r requirements.txt
 ```

-After collecting your data, it is highly recommended to run the [Precise Wakeword Model Maker](https://github.com/secretsauceai/precise-wakeword-model-maker).

 ## General
 The Wakeword Data Collector records wave files with a sample rate of `16000` for two main categories of data:
 * Wakewords (ie 'hey Jarvis') `audio/wake-word/`